ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 If you want to enliven your all white kitchen, choose a contrasting countertop.
-You can use a wooden surface or black, marble top.
+You can use a wooden surface or a black, marble top.
 Each of those solutions looks very elegant and improves the aesthetics of the interior.
 {% endfaqAnswer %}
 {% endfaqItem %}